“Can we talk?”

 But if you are to be one in your finances, if you are to be on the same page, moving in the same direction, a conversation must happen.
 Communication is a must.
 Without communication, financial challenges will only grow more daunting and the division between husband and wife more expansive.

-When attempting to start a conversation on money, first consider the time and place.
+When attempting to start a conversation on money, first consider the time and the place.
 The environment and context surrounding the conversation matters.
-Coming off an argument or paying a bill is usually not the right time.
+Coming off of an argument or paying a bill is usually not the right time.
 Ideally, find a moment when you are already enjoying one another’s company, potentially outside the home.